ramidibhavana/portfolio/README.md

-**Technologies Used in the Portfolio Website:**
+🚀**Technologies Used in the Portfolio Website:**

-* **HTML5** – Used to structure the content and create different sections of the portfolio
-* **CSS3** – Used for styling, layout design, colors, fonts, and responsiveness
-* **Responsive Design Techniques** – Media queries and flexible layouts to support different screen sizes
-* **Web Browser** – To run and display the portfolio website locally or online
+➤ **HTML5** – Used to structure the content and create different sections of the portfolio ➜ **CSS3** – Used for styling, layout design, colors, fonts, and responsiveness ➝ **Responsive Design Techniques** – Media queries and flexible layouts to support different screen sizes ➞ **Web Browser** – To run and display the portfolio website locally or online

 These technologies together help create a simple, clean, and visually appealing portfolio website.